duneroadrunner/SaferCPlusPlus/README.md

 ### Simple benchmarks

 Just some simple microbenchmarks.
-We show the results for msvc2015 and msvc2013, since there are some interesting differences.
+We show the results for msvc2015 and msvc2013 (run on the same machine), since there are some interesting differences.
 The source code for these benchmarks can be found in the file [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp).

 #### Allocation, deallocation, pointer copy and assignment:
 ##### platform: msvc2015/x64/Windows7/Haswell (Mar 2016):